VISHNUE07/CognoRise-InfoTech/README.md

 #### Technologies Used:
 * Python, Pandas, Scikit-Learn, Matplotlib
 ### 2. Breast Cancer Classification
-#### Objective: To classify breast cancer cases as malignant or benign based on features extracted from cell nuclei.
+#### Objective: To classify breast cancer tumors as malignant or benign using features extracted from mammograms.

 #### Algorithms Used: